wp-plugins/flickr-slideshow-wrapper/readme.txt

 == Description ==

-I did not find any gallery which fit to my expectations.
-I do not private pictures from flickr to be included to my block, as once included they are not private anymore.
+I did not find any gallery which fit fulfilled my expectations.
+I do not need private pictures from flickr to be included to my block, as once included they are not private anymore.
 That's why I wanted to use the standard functionality of flickr to embed slideshows.